smithy-lang/smithy-rs/design/src/rfcs/rfc00014_using_features_responsibly.md

 > "When default features are disabled, you must manually set `foo`.
 Features `b` and `c` active; You can use one of those.
 See an example of setting a custom `foo` here: *link-to-docs.amazon.com/setting-foo*"

-## Proposed changes to SDK and runtime crate features as they exist today

-TODO

 ## Further reading

 - [How to tell what "features" are available per crate?]